Ithaca College

 Ithaca College is a private college in Ithaca, New York, United States.
-It was founded by William Egbert in 1892 as a conservatory of music.
-Ithaca College is known for its media-related programs and entertainment programs within the Roy H. Park School of Communications and the Ithaca College School of Music, Theatre, and Dance.
-The college has a liberal arts focus, and offers several pre-professional programs, along with several graduate programs, mainly in business, health sciences, and teaching degrees through the School of Humanities and Sciences.
+Founded in 1892 as a music conservatory, the college has a liberal arts focus, and today confers degrees in over 100 majors.
+In addition to several pre-professional programs, it offers several graduate programs, mainly in business, health sciences, and teaching degrees through the School of Humanities and Sciences.

+Building on its heritage, the school provides media-related and entertainment programs within the Roy H. Park School of Communications and the Ithaca College School of Music, Theatre, and Dance.